pycontw/pycon-regbot/README.md

 #### Where to Put These Tokens

+1. Go to the prod server we deploy pycon-regbot
-1. `gcloud beta compute ssh --zone "asia-east1-b" "pycontw-website" --project "pycontw-225217"`
+`$ gcloud beta compute ssh --zone "asia-east1-b" "pycontw-website" --project "pycontw-225217"`
+2. Change directory to `/home/jordan/pycon-regbot`, and you should put token files here.
-2. `cd /home/jordan/pycon-regbot`
+`$ cd /home/jordan/pycon-regbot`

 Because ticket has different types, there are three different CSV files to represent each ticket type: